-As many countries prepare for a re-opening of their economies, there is growing consensus that an increase in testing will be required to keep economies open while still protecting the population.
+As many countries prepare for a re-opening of their economies, there is growing consensus that an increase in testing will still be required to screen virus outbreaks to keep economies open while still protecting the population.
 Sona's rapid COVID-19 antigen test is a device designed to be used at point-of-care to detect the presence of the SARS-Cov2 virus in a patient within 15 minutes, which could make it a critical component of testing protocols being considered by governments, companies or individuals as plans to relax social distancing measures are implemented.
-The Company's test will not require either specialized equipment or lab-based professionals to interpret its test results.